OctopusSamples/OctoPub/go/reverse-proxy/README.md

 # How to perform redirections

-Redirections are considered to be a specialized form of API versioning in that redirections are expected to be implemented to direct traffic to feature branch versions of a microservice for testing.
+Redirections are considered to be a specialized form of API versioning in that redirections are expected to direct traffic to feature branch versions of a microservice for testing.
 A lengthy discussion on how to implement API versioning with JSONAPI can be found [here](https://github.com/json-api/json-api/issues/406).

 Redirection rules are defined in the `Accept` header based on ant wildcard paths.
 For example, the header